pipeline-tools/dbcooper/README.md

 The package's name is a reference to the bandit [D.B.
 Cooper](https://en.wikipedia.org/wiki/D._B._Cooper).

+* For the Python version of the package, see [machow/dbcooper-py](https://github.com/machow/dbcooper-py).
+* For an example of a database package created with dbcooper, see [stackbigquery](https://github.com/dgrtwo/stackbigquery/)
+* For some slides about the package, see [here](http://varianceexplained.org/files/dbcooper-rstudio-conf-2022.pdf)

 ## Installation

 You can install the development version from [GitHub](https://github.com/) with: